vinser/fm/README.md

 # fm
+Simple filemailer.
-Simple filemailer.Useful for sending emails with attached files like multivolume archives.
+Useful for sending emails with attached files like multivolume archives.